TaniyaJose/Morse-Code-Translator-using-EEG/README.md

 ```

 For a dot, blink how you normally would (short blink) and for a dash hold the blink for a second (long blink).
-The code is efficient in detecting dots but it not that efficient in detecting dashes which leads to some
+The code demonstrates efficiency in identifying dots; however, it exhibits limitations in detecting dashes, consequently restricting its ability to accurately identify certain alphabets in the dictionary.
-limitations in the number of letters that can be identified from the dictionary.